Brunei - BN - BRN - BRU - East and Southeast Asia

 elections: January 2023 - appointed by the sultan

-election results: Legislative Council last appointed January 2023; composition men 30, women 4, percent of women 11.8%
+election results: Legislative Council last appointed January 2023; composition - men 30, women 4, percentage women 11.8%

 Literacy